redis/redis-doc/docs/manual/programmability/eval-intro.md

 By default, Redis assumes that all scripts read and write data.
 However, starting with Redis 7.0, there's a way to declare flags when creating a script in order to tell Redis how it should behave.

-The way to do that us using a Shebang statement on the first line of the script like so:
+The way to do that is by using a Shebang statement on the first line of the script like so:

 ```
 #!lua flags=no-writes,allow-stale